Jan Verbesselt and Dainius Masiliunas

 Bash is primarily a scripting language, so it would be a crime not to talk about scripting.
 Let’s dive straight in with a Bash script.
 More precisely the infamous “Hello World” script.
 You can create a bash script by opening your favorite text editor to edit your script and then saving it (typically the .sh file extension is used for your reference, but is not required.
 In our example, we will be using the .sh extension).

 So let’s get started.
 First, create a simple text file and call it HelloWorld.sh, save this in the Bash directory you just created, and add the following text.
-You can use the gedit editor, or use rstudio or rkward as a sort of text editor.
+While gedit, the package we just installed, is used as the main example for editing files, you can also use rstudio or rkward as an alternative text editor if you prefer.
 In fact, rstudio makes it rather convenient to edit Bash scripts, exactly the same way as R scripts, including the ability to run commands line by line.
 It is also worth noting that there are even command-line text editors, like nano, which are useful for editing files that require administrative privileges.

 execute